LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/boys-are-just-like-girls.md

 ---
 Boys are just like girls,

-cuz we love so freaking hard,
+cuz we love so hard,

-we get deceived in darkness
+and get deceived in dark

-when someone is our light.
+someone is our lighthouse.

 &nbsp;